moritzsalla/raspi-iot/README.md

 ### Crude

-**I've been having major issues with the sense-hat package conflicting with other packages.
-You'll have to find and set up a python3 version that works for you.**
+**⚠️ I've been having major issues with the sense-hat package conflicting with other packages.
+Although its possible to find an approppreate Python version, its a buggy road and I strongly advise against it.**

 Clone this repository: